The Chapter 13 Bankruptcy Plan

 d) contributions you owe to an employee benefit fund.

-b) Other secured debt defaults will be paid 100% if you want to keep the property.
+b) Other secured debt defaults also receive 100% of the arrears that you owe.
 Missed car payments fall into this category.